Will-tm/homebridge-ibelight/README.md

 # Homebridge-iBeLight
-homebridge-plugin RGB Styles iBeLight control with Apple-Homekit.
+homebridge-plugin for RGB Styles iBeLight control with Apple-Homekit.

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-denon-rs232) and should be installed "globally" by typing:
+The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-ibelight) and should be installed "globally" by typing:

     sudo npm install -g Homebridge-ibelight